-Azerbaijan - Entry visas are required by all visitors to Azerbaijan and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
+Entry visas are required by all visitors to Azerbaijan and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
 We will supply you with all paperwork if applicable and submit the visa application on your behalf.

-Georgia and Armenia - Travel is currently visa free for New Zealand passport holders.
+Travel to Georgia and Armenia currently are visa free for New Zealand passport holders.
 Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.